Pelvic floor: Relations

 Posteriorly, the pelvic floor extends into the anal triangle.

-The pelvic floor has two hiatuses (gaps): Anteriorly urogenital hiatus through which urethra and vagina pass through and posteriorly rectal hiatus through which anal canal passes.

 Function

 It is important in providing support for pelvic viscera (organs), e.g. the bladder, intestines, the uterus (in females), and in maintenance of continence as part of the urinary and anal sphincters.
-It facilitates birth by resisting the descent of the presenting part, causing the fetus to rotate forwards to navigate through the pelvic girdle.
+It facilitates birth by resisting the descent of the presenting part, causing the fetus to rotate forward to navigate through the pelvic girdle.
 It helps maintain optimal intra-abdominal pressure.

 Clinical significance

 The pelvic floor is subject to clinically relevant changes that can result in: